The ASUSWRT integration can connect Home Assistant to a ASUS router that runs on ASUSWRT firmware.

 - Presence Detection - The ASUSWRT platform offers presence detection by looking at connected devices to a ASUSWRT based router.

-- Sensor - The ASUSWRT sensor platform allows you to get upload and download data from your ASUSWRT within Home Assistant.
+- Sensor - The ASUSWRT sensors platform allows you to get information from your ASUS router within Home Assistant.

 You need to enable telnet on your router if you choose to use